ZAK0EE/Topology-API/README.md

  #### readJSON
  ##### Brief:
- this function reads topology from "FileName" and stored it in the "list"
+ this function reads topology from "FileName" and stores it in the "list"
  ##### Note:
 FileName is assumed to be a valid JSON file
  ##### Parameters: